 The information that you share with Tinkle Friend on this site is kept confidential.
 This means that it will not be revealed to any third party irrelevant to the chat.
 However, in the event that you are in a situation involving self-harm, suicide, violence or any other situation which is harmful to yourself or to those around you, Tinkle Friend reserves the right to disclose your information to other parties in order to help you.
 These other parties could be your school authorities such as a teacher, school counsellor, principal or your parents, other family members or the police.
 Thus, all calls and chats are recorded for the purpose of follow-up.

 We use your information to help us support you in the best way we can.

-All calls and chats on Tinkle Friend helpline and online chat are also recorded for the purposes of service evaluation, training, and/or advocacy by Singapore Children’s Society; you remain anonymous and your identity will be kept hidden.
+All calls and chats on Tinkle Friend helpline and online chat are also recorded for the purposes of service evaluation, training, advocacy, and/or research purposes by Singapore Children’s Society; you remain anonymous and your identity will be kept hidden.
 Understanding the types of things affecting young people helps us to improve our service.

 When you visit Tinkle Friend website, our web measurement tools record anonymous information for statistical purposes only, including your traffic patterns through our site.

 Tinkle Friend is a national toll-free helpline and chatline for all primary-school-aged children in Singapore, offered by the staff and volunteers of Singapore Children's Society.
 Tinkle Friend provides support, advice, and information to lonely and distressed children, especially in situations when their parents or main caregivers are unavailable.